What is Rahu Kaal?

-People of South Indian give utmost importance to Rahu Kaal.
+The people of South India give utmost importance to Rahu Kaal.
 It is the first thing that is considered before deciding upon the muhurat.
 People believe that works that are initiated in Rahu Kaal never yield positive results.
 That is people do not commence any new thing in this inauspicious time.
-Either it is a marriage proposal or a journey, trades, interviews, business deals or any other new venture, people avoid Rahu Kaal everywhere.
+Whether it is a marriage proposal or a journey, trades, interviews, business deals, or any other new venture, people avoid Rahu Kaal everywhere.

 The rule of avoiding Rahu Kaal applies to new ventures only.
 However, the routine tasks can always be continued the same way.
 Any journey that starts before the Rahu Kaal can be extended through the Rahu Kaal and can be continued even after it ends.
 There is no apprehension to it.
 It is just that no new work or auspicious thing can be commenced during this time.

 There is a predefined manner to count or calculate Rahu Kaal.
-Timings are set for different days if the week.
+Timings are set for different days of the week.
 The timings depend on the time of sunrise.
-To calculate the timings of Rahu Kaal for a given day you need to take account of the schedules of the sunrise of that particular zone.
+To calculate the timings of Rahu Kaal for a given day you need to take into account the schedules of the sunrise of that particular zone.
 You can use this formula to calculate the same.

 The resulting parts will be 6:00- 7:30 am (first part), 7:30- 9:00 am (second part), 9:00 am- 10:30 am (third part), 10:30- 12:00 pm (fourth part), 12:00- 1:30 pm (fifth part), 1:30- 3:00 pm (sixth part), 3:00- 4:30 pm (seventh part) and 4:30- 6:00 pm (eighth part).